Artificial Intelligence for Microbiology and Microbiome Research: Artificial Intelligence Techniques

 Machine learning is a subfield of AI that employs algorithms and statistical models, enabling machines to learn from data and improve their performance on specific tasks over time~\cite{10.5555/1162264}.
 Machine learning is typically categorized into three primary learning paradigms: {\bf supervised learning}, {\bf unsupervised learning}, and {\bf reinforcement learning}.
 These paradigms differ in the specific tasks they can address as well as in the manner in which data is presented to the computer.
 Generally, the nature of the task and the data directly influence the selection of the appropriate paradigm.

 Supervised learning involves using labeled datasets, where each data point is linked to a class label.
 The algorithms in this approach aim to create a mathematical function that connects input features to the expected output values, relying on these labeled instances.
 Common uses include classification and regression.
-Classical machine learning methods for classification/regression include Logistic Regression, Na\"ive Bayes, Support Vector Machine (SVM), Random Forest, Extreme Gradient Boosting (XGBoost), etc. Those methods have been heavily used in microbiology and microbiome research.
+Traditional machine learning methods for classification/regression include Logistic Regression, Na\"ive Bayes, Support Vector Machine (SVM), Random Forest (RF), Extreme Gradient Boosting (XGBoost), etc. Those methods have been heavily used in microbiology and microbiome research.

 In unsupervised learning, algorithms analyze unlabeled data to detect patterns and relationships without any defined categories.
 This process uncovers similarities in the dataset and includes techniques like clustering, dimensionality reduction, and association rules mining.
-Classical unsupervised learning methods include k-means clustering, Principal Component Analysis (PCA), Principal Coordinate Analysis (PCoA), and t-distributed stochastic neighbor embedding (t-SNE) for dimension reduction, and the Apriori algorithm for association rules mining.
-Among them, PCoA is a commonly used tool in microbiome data analysis, particularly valuable for visualizing and interpreting the differences in microbial community composition between samples.
+Classical unsupervised learning methods include k-means clustering, Principal Component Analysis (PCA), Principal Coordinate Analysis (PCoA), t-distributed stochastic neighbor embedding (t-SNE), and Uniform Manifold Approximation and Projection (UMAP) for dimension reduction, and the Apriori algorithm for association rules mining.
+Among them, PCoA is a commonly used tool in microbiome data analysis, particularly valuable for visualizing and interpreting the differences in compositions of different samples.

-Reinforcement learning focuses on enabling intelligent agents to learn through trial-and-error in a dynamic environment to maximize their cumulative rewards~\cite{kaelbling1996reinforcement,mnih2013playing,silver2014deterministic}.
+Reinforcement learning (RL) focuses on enabling intelligent agents to learn through trial-and-error in a dynamic environment to maximize their cumulative rewards~\cite{sutton1998reinforcement}.
 Without labeled datasets, these agents make decisions to maximize rewards, engaging in autonomous exploration and knowledge acquisition, which is crucial for tasks that are difficult to program explicitly.
+RL has seen limited adoption in microbiology and microbiome research to date, despite its proven efficacy in other domains like robotics, game playing, and drug optimization.
+This scarcity stems from challenges inherent to microbial systems—such as high-dimensional data from metagenomics, complex community dynamics, and the need for interpretable models in biological contexts—making RL's trial-and-error paradigm harder to adapt than supervised learning approaches like classification or clustering, which dominate current microbiome studies.